 When did eating become so complicated?
-Here, we debunk 10 common diet and nutrition myths.
+Here, we debunk some common diet and nutrition myths.

 Today we have access to more diet and nutrition information than ever before.
 The bad news?
 A lot of the information is out of date, lacking in evidence, conflicting and sometimes downright confusing.